slcorp/RTView-R-Analytics/README.md

 **File: bollingerBands.R**

-### Advanced Analytics
+### Advanced Analytics and Reporting

 The email notification example above introduced a method for generating rich documents using R markdown.
-This example demonstrates use of this technology to create on-demand reports incorporating complex R calculations and visualization of the results.
+This example further demonstrates use of this technology to create on-demand reports incorporating complex R calculations and visualization of the results.
 These reports can be saved indefinitely in html or pdf formats for comparison over time.

 **File: analyticsReport.Rmd**

+[Here](https://cpk123.github.io/analyticsReport) is a version of the above R markdown rendered as HTML.